zyxrhythm/zyxw/README.txt

 How to deploy:

-Simply Download the zip from github (link to the repo is https://github.com/zyxrhythm/bbclive/tree/4353.info ) Unzip it on your server's website root directory (like cPanel's "public_html").
+1. Simply Download the zip from github (link to the repo is https://github.com/zyxrhythm/bbclive/tree/4353.info ).
+2. Unzip it on your server's website root directory (like cPanel's "public_html").
+3. Edit the index.html file and change the domain on the url to your domain name.

 ---------------------